jwdink/eyetrackingR/README.md

 Copyright (c) 2015, Jacob Dink and Brock Ferguson

-Released under the MIT License (see LICENSE for details)
+Released under the MIT License (see LICENCE for details)